-The most disappointing thing about many lemon desserts is a mild lemon flavor, and many lemon cakes ditch lemon juice altogether and use lemon extract, but I wanted to bring the zingy flavor of real lemons to the table for this recipe.
+The most disappointing thing about many lemon desserts is the mild lemon flavor, and many lemon cakes ditch lemon juice altogether and use lemon extract, but I wanted to bring the zingy flavor of real lemons to the table for this recipe.

 The problem is that adding a lot of lemon juice can screw up the texture of cakes, especially vegan cakes.
 In our first few tests, we added ¾ cup lemon juice.
 The flavor was amazing, but the texture was gummy and dense.

-This is because too much acid interrupts the development of gluten and can cause the cake to rise a lot and then fall.
+This is because too much acid interrupts the development of gluten and can cause the cake to rise and then fall.
 Yet when we used less lemon juice, we could barely taste the lemon flavor.

 Solution: Use other parts of the lemon!
 Lots of lemon zest gets rubbed into the sugar to release its essential oils.
 Minced pieces of whole lemon and just enough lemon juice are also added for that zippy tartness.

 We use everything but the bitter white pith from the lemons.
 In reducing our food waste, we also cracked the code for the most amazing lemon flavor without compromising on texture.